 - Regulatory changes may affect the exchange in the future.

-There’s no doubt that the Synthetix exchange comes with several benefits to the crypto world.
-Through the platform, DeFi users access synthetic assets, which could open up the crypto space’s trading strategies.
-Traditional financial markets are quite massive, and Synthetix could help build a vast market for synths of those assets on Ethereum.
+Undoubtedly, the Synthetix exchange comes with several benefits to the crypto world.
+DeFi users access synthetic assets through the platform, which could open up the crypto space’s trading strategies.
+In addition, traditional financial markets are quite massive, and Synthetix could help build a vast market for synths of those assets on Ethereum.